KRR-Oxford/DeepOnto/docs/deeponto/align/bertsubs/index.md

 $\textsf{BERTMapLt}$ is a light-weight version of $\textsf{BERTMap}$ *without* the BERT module and mapping refiner.

 See the tutorial for $\textsf{BERTMap}$ [here](../../../bertmap). -->

+!!! warning "Unreleased"

+    This page is still preliminary, the relevant code has not been updated to pypi.

 ::: deeponto.subs.bertsubs.pipeline_inter